Complex abstract Wiener spaces: Introduction

 \section{Introduction}

-Abstract Wiener spaces (AWS) provide a natural generalization of classical probability spaces for describing Gaussian measures.
-An AWS is a triple $(H, B, \nu)$ consisting of a separable Hilbert space $H$, a separable Banach space $B$ (densely containing $H$), and a Gaussian probability measure $\nu$ on $B$ whose covariance structure is very similar to the covariance of a standard Gaussian random element on $H$.
+Abstract Wiener spaces (AWS) provide a natural generalisation of classical probability spaces for describing Gaussian measures.
+An AWS is a triple $(H, B, \nu)$ consisting of a separable Hilbert space $H$, a separable Banach space $B$ (densely containing $H$), and a Gaussian probability measure $\nu$ on $B$ whose covariance structure is that of a standard Gaussian random element on $H$.
 The challenge in defining the latter for an infinite-dimensional Hilbert space arises from the fact that, if expressed as

 where $(Z_n)_{n\in\N}$ is a sequence of i.i.d.
-Gaussian random variables and $(e_n)_{n\in\N}$ is an orthonormal basis an infinite sum of i.i.d.~Gaussian random variables $Z_k$, the resulting random element $Z$ is almost surely infinite.
-As an alternative we thus consider a Gaussian random element defined not on the Hilbert space $H$, but on a slightly larger Banach space $B$, such that its covariance structure is determined by $H$.
+Gaussian random variables and $(v_n)_{n\in\N}$ is an orthonormal basis for $H$, the resulting random element $Z$ has almost surely infinite $H$-norm.
+As an alternative we thus consider a Gaussian random element defined not on the Hilbert space $H$, but on a larger Banach space $B$, such that its covariance structure is determined by $H$.

 Real abstract Wiener spaces were originally defined by Gross in \cite{gross} as a generalisation of the theory of advanced integral calculus in infinite dimensions as introduced by Cameron and Martin in \cite{CM1, CM2}.
 They considered the probability measure $\nu$ generating the Brownian motion, defined on the underlying Banach space $B$ of continuous functions $x: [0, T] \to \R$, starting in zero.
-Only from work by Segal \cite{segal1, segal2} it became clear that the essential element for the formulas developed by Cameron and Martin was the Euclidean structure of the Hilbert space $H$ of $(1, 2)$-Sobolev functions $x: [0, T] \to \R$ starting in the origin.
+Only from work by Segal \cite{segal1, segal2} it became clear that the essential element for the formulas developed by Cameron and Martin was the Euclidean (inner product) structure of the Hilbert space $H$ of $(1, 2)$-Sobolev functions $x: [0, T] \to \R$ starting in the origin.
 Gross then generalised this concept of a triple $(H, B, \nu)$ for any separable real Hilbert space $H$.